Tiberriver256/PoshProgressBar/README.md

 2. Assign it to yourself
 3. Fork it
 4. Code it
-5. Submit the pull request
+5. Submit the pull request to the **Development** branch.
-6. I'll verify with testing everything looks good and then merge it, and add it to the PowerShell Gallery
+6. I'll verify with testing everything looks good and then merge it with the master, and add it to the PowerShell Gallery